patzly/grocy-android/README.md

 Until Grocy Android `v1.x.x` at least Android 5.0 Lollipop is required on your device.
 With `v.2.0.0` we'll have to lift the minimum Android version to 6.0 Marshmallow due to efficient RAM management.

-**Self-signed certificates are not supported right now** but an implementation is planned.
+**Self-signed certificates are not supported at the moment** but an implementation is planned.
 Right now, the server certificate has to be signed by a [certificate authority (CA)](https://en.wikipedia.org/wiki/Certificate_authority).
 This CA has to be public and trusted by Android.
 To meet these requirements, you can use a free certificate from [letsencrypt.org](https://letsencrypt.org/) for proper `https` encryption.